-University departments should use Central Travel Accounts (CTAs) to purchase airline and rail transportation for University travelers.
-CTAs are used to purchase only airline and rail transportation.
+University departments should use Central Travel Accounts (CTAs) to purchase airline, rail, and bus transportation for University travelers.
+CTAs are used to purchase only airline, rail, and bus transportation.
 CTAs are managed and maintained at the departmental level.
 Each department uses an online web application to view CTA activity.

 CTAs are charge accounts with a private financial organization.
 This organization also issues travel charge cards.
 See 95.03 for information about travel charge cards.